AMReX-Astro/Castro/docs_new/source/FlowChart.rst

    Update the solution due to the effect of reactions over half a time step.
-The integration method and system of equations used here is determined by a host of runtime parameters that are part of the package.
+The integration method and system of equations used here is determined by a host of runtime parameters that are part of the Microphysics package.
 But the basic idea is to evolve the energy release from the reactions, the species mass fractions, and temperature through :math:`\Delta t/2`.